aztemi/wc-solana-pay/README.txt

 == Changelog ==

+= 2.11.0 :: 2025-07-10 =
+* Fixed "dapp not trusted" warnings in some wallets by upgrading Wallet Adapter dependencies
+* Enhanced modal UI and optimize script loading

 = 2.10.0 :: 2025-04-30 =
 * Removed unstable dependency on PHP sessions, fixed theme incompatibility issues, and various bug fixes.